 Perhaps you feel like you’re being punished just for being you.
 Or perhaps you struggle to understand who you are because everyone around you demands that you be someone else.
 You’re made to feel weird because people think that what comes natural to you is strange.
 Maybe you feel like you are living someone else’s dream instead of your own.
 You feel like you have to hide a big part of yourself in order to have peace in your life–but you don’t feel peaceful being someone you’re not.
 In any case you feel stuck in a box that doesn’t feel like home to you.

 Perhaps that box you feel trapped in is the gender identity or sexual orientation that people around you tell you is “normal.”
 Maybe the box represents a religion you’ve been told is the “one true way,” with perhaps disastrous consequences if you stray.
 Perhaps it’s the desire to live a lifestyle different from that which you grew up in.
 Perhaps you want to take on a career that others tell you is a pipe dream.
+Perhaps you are a disabled person or an older person who isn’t given enough credit for the abilities you do have.
 Maybe it’s even a simple matter of dressing or wearing your hair differently than what you’ve been told is “acceptable.”

 Some of this struggle is part of our evolution as human beings.
 We evolved because of our social nature and interdependence.
 Over ten thousand years ago, not being accepted by the tribe and being kicked out often literally meant death.
 Some anthropologists suggest that this has had a profound effect on our ability to disagree with others and stand out from the crowd, or, on the other hand, accept people and ideas that are different.
 For all of the talk of egalitarianism in our society, it seems like our worlds revolve around power dynamics that get in the way of listening, honest dialogue, and greater appreciation of differences.